Typical A-level offer

-Why study Film and Television studies with English Literature?
+Why study Film and Television studies / English Literature at Aberystwyth University?

-- The English department is ranked top 15 in the UK in the recent NSS Student Satisfaction.
+- Your experience at Aberystwyth University is important to us.
+In the 2016 National Student Survey, the English department is ranked top 15 in the UK in the recent NSS Student Satisfaction.
 (NSS, 2016).

-- Diverse range of practical and theoretical modules in film and television, from fiction to documentary, and from mainstream to experimental.
+- Across both subjects and throughout the duration of this course, you will have the option to choose from a diverse range of practical and theoretical modules in film and television, from fiction to documentary, and from mainstream to experimental.

 - In your final year you will have the opportunity to take part in a writing retreat at a country house in mid Wales - an amazing opportunity to spend time with fellow students and staff, developing your final year projects and dissertations, in a splendid rural setting.